Rosa Graña Garland: Career

 In 1967, the Peruvian government began to explore a mandatory school uniform, trying several different designs between 1967 and 1970.
-Graña was consulted and she proposed a gray material for the girls' jumper or pinafore, with a single box-pleat in the center of the skirt front and straps which formed an H in the front and crossed in the back.
+Graña was consulted and proposed a gray material for the girls' jumper or pinafore, with a single box-pleat in the center of the skirt front and straps which formed an H in the front and crossed in the back.
 Boys' trousers were the same gray and had no front folds or pleats, though elementary boys pants were knee-length, while upperclassmen wore ankle-length trousers.
 All uniforms included a white, short-sleeved, poplin shirt and were worn with gray socks, which for girls came to the knee.
 For winter attire, a gray sweater with a v-neck and long sleeves was added.
 She chose the fabrics based on their durability and colour fastness, though public sentiment did not always like the "rat gray" uniform.
-Government decree implemented on 30 November 1970, made the standardized uniform mandatory for all students for the next thirty years.
+On 30 November 1970, the government made the standardized uniform mandatory for all students for the next thirty years.

-In the 1970s, Graña was in charge of costuming for the Teatro Nacional Popular as well as the National Ballet.
+In the 1970s, Graña was in charge of costuming for the Teatro Nacional Popular, as well as the National Ballet.
 In addition to advising the Museum of the Nation on Peruvian style and culture, she continued staging fashion shows, such as her One Hundred Years of Clothing in Peru, which she coordinated in 1999.
 That same year, Graña was awarded with the Order of Merit for Distinguished Services by Minister Fernando de Trazegnies Granda.
 In 2003, shortly before her death, she was honored by the Metropolitan Council of Lima for International Women's Day.